Mahmoud Fustuq

 Mahmoud Fustuq (1936 – 8 February 2006) was a Lebanese businessman who had various companies in Saudi Arabia.
 He was known for being brother-in-law of former Saudi Arabian ruler King Abdullah and for his involvement in the horse business.

 Biography

 Fustuq was born in Lebanon in 1936.
-His family are from Palestine.
+His family is from Palestine.
 He was the eldest of nine siblings.
 He attended the University of Oklahoma in the late 1950s and received a degree in petroleum engineering.
 His sister, Aida, married King Abdullah.
+His another sister, Abla, was married to the Lebanese politician Nassib Lahoud.

 Fustuq had varied businesses in Saudi Arabia.
 He acquired the Buckram Oak Farm near Lexington, Kentucky, in 1978 which he sold in 2005.
 He also owned other farms in Ocala, Florida, and Kentucky where he had race horses, including Star Gallant who won the Illinois Derby in 1982 and Silver Train, who won a Breeder's Cup race.
 His other prominent horses were Najran, Silver Hawk Siberian Summer and Green Forest.

 He died in Pompano Beach, Florida, on 8 February 2006 in a traffic accident.
 He was buried in Saudi Arabia.